 7.6 Can I use Identogo or other vendors?
-(Updated 4/16/21)
+(Updated 11/30/23)

 Grant recipients may use AmeriCorps approved vendors Truescreen and Fieldprint.
+If you are not using the approved vendors, you should go directly to the NSOPW.gov website and the designated state repository to ensure your checks are in compliance with NSCHC regulations.
 Some state repositories contract state and FBI checks to vendors and other FBI channelers.
-If the state repository directs grant recipients to use their contracted channeler or vendor, that source is allowable.
+If the state repository directs you to use their contracted channeler or vendor, that source is allowable.